Netaji Subhas Road, Kolkata

-Netaji Subhas Road (abbreviated as N. S. Road), previously known as Clive Street, is an important thoroughfare in Central Kolkata that runs predominantly north to south in the B. B. D. Bagh neighborhood of Kolkata.
+Netaji Subhas Road (N. S. Road; previously known as Clive Street) is a main thoroughfare in Central Kolkata that runs predominantly north to south in the B. B. D. Bagh neighborhood.

 Name

 The road is named after Netaji Subhas Chandra Bose, a leader of the Indian independence movement.
-Previously, the road was known as Clive Road, after Robert Clive, the first British Governor of the Bengal Presidency.
+The road was previously known as Clive Road, after Robert Clive, the first British governor of the Bengal Presidency.

 Thoroughfare

-It starts near the GPO of Kolkata and crosses Canning Street, in a major market and then another arterial road Brabourne Road (near the Brabourne Road Flyover) and further up intersects with another arterial road, MG Road, where it ends.
-Strand Road along Hooghly river runs parallel to Netaji Subhas Road, which lies on its east side.
+The street starts near the Kolkata General Post Office and crosses Canning Street, a major market, and another arterial road Brabourne Road (near the Brabourne Road Flyover), and finally ends at an intersection with another arterial road, MG Road.
+Strand Road runs parallel to Netaji Subhas Road on its east side, along Hooghly River.